oneapi-src/level-zero-spec/include/core/INTRO.md

 ## Error Handling
 The following design philosophies are adopted in order to reduce Host-side overhead:
-- by default, the driver implementation does no parameter validation of any kind
-    + this can be enabled via environment variables, described below
-- by default, neither the driver nor device provide any protection against the following:
+- neither the driver nor device provide any protection against the following:
     + invalid API programming
     + invalid function arguments
     + function infinite loops or recusions
     + synchronization primitive deadlocks
     + non-visible memory access by the Host or device
     + non-resident memeory access by the device
+- the driver implementation is **not** required to perform API validation of any kind
+    + the driver should ensure well-behaved applications are not burdened with the overhead needed for non-bevaving applications
+    + unless otherwise specified, the driver behavior is undefined when APIs are improperly used
+    + for debug purposes, API validation can be enabled via the [Validation Layers](#v0)
 - all API functions return ::ze_result_t
+    + this enumeration contains error codes for the core APIs and validation layers
-    + this allows for a consistent pattern on the application side for catching errors; especially when validation layer is enabled
+    + this allows for a consistent pattern on the application side for catching errors; especially when validation layer(s) are enabled

 ## Multithreading and Concurrency
 The following design philosophies are adopted in order to maximize Host thread concurrency: